dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/v7-info.md

    - Pagination
    - ProgressIndicator
 1. The [Dropdown](/uilib/components/dropdown) uses now by default React Portal.
 This can have negative effects on scrollable views.
 Therefore, use the new [ScrollView](/uilib/components/fragments/scroll-view) fragment as the scrollable element.
+1. All events called `on_state_update` are now deprecated and will be removed in a future major version.
+1. The property `default_state` in [Checkbox](/uilib/components/checkbox) and [Switch](/uilib/components/switch) is now deprecated and will be removed in a future major version.

 ## New components